Access to HE Diploma (Science)

 On the Access to HE Diploma (Science) pathway you will gain scientific knowledge of a wide range of areas including: the main body system; cell division and genetics; the nervous system; disease and immunity.

-Your psychology studies will look at human behaviour and let you experience and explore various theories and methods.
+Your psychology studies will look at human behaviour and let you experience.

 19+ Advanced Learner Loan: If you are aged 19 or over, and you want to study an Access to Higher Education programme, you may be eligible to apply for an Advanced Learner Loan to cover your tuition fees.